 We also display a historized visualization of daily estimates for a certain product.
 These features are available provided you track the product on the DataHawk platform.

-How do we calculate Estimated Monthly Sales?
+How do we compute the Estimated Monthly Sales of tracked products?

 How accurate are Estimated Monthly Sales figures?